 7. See Haukadalur Geysers

 Iceland is full of beautiful natural wonders.
-One of the most popular is the Iceland attraction on the Golden Circle is Haukadalur.
+One of the most popular Iceland attractions on the Golden Circle is Haukadalur.

-This is a geothermal field on the Golden Circle has more than 40 hot springs, mud pots and fumaroles.
+It is a geothermal field on the Golden Circle that has more than 40 hot springs, mud pots, and fumaroles.

 The most active geyser is Strokkur and it spews hot water every few minutes or so.